GunalHincal/azure-ocr-api/README.md

     -   Now, you can access the API at http://localhost:8000.

+## Deploy Link

+This project is live and can be accessed here: [Render Deploy Link](https://azure-ocr-api.onrender.com/docs)

 ## Known Issues

 -   **Unsupported Image Formats:** Only JPEG and PNG formats are supported.
 Must be 5mb or less.